tirfil/vhdfp16/README.md

 Refinement should be possible to reduce clock cycles or pipelining.

-testbench comparison sometime failed due to unavoidable precision error: compare input and output file for checking (using a diff tool)
+testbench comparison sometime fails due to unavoidable precision error: compare input and output file for checking (using a diff tool)